DefinitionPercentage of infants ever breastfed (or received breast milk at birth).

 Other ObjectivesThe Academy of Breastfeeding Medicine (ABM) affirms the following tenets:

 * Improved breastfeeding promotion, protection, and support are needed globally and at all levels, including increased support by physicians, other health workers and healthcare systems, schools, communities, corporations, and governments.
-ABM's primary goal is to educate physicians worldwide in breastfeeding and human lactation.
+The primary goal of the ABM is to educate physicians worldwide in breastfeeding and human lactation.
 Physician undergraduate and postgraduate medical education must include knowledge of the current evidence, instill the necessary attitudes, and provide experience in the skills necessary to fulfill their responsibility to promote, protect, and support breastfeeding.

 Evidence-based PracticesPolicies and procedures should be in place for maternity care in hospitals and birthing centers.
-The maternity care experience exerts unique influence on both breastfeeding initiation and later infant feeding behavior.
-BFHI (Baby Friendly Hospital Initiative) designation (established by the World Health Organization [WHO]/UNICEF) represents hospitals that have fully implemented Ten Steps to Successful Breastfeeding, a comprehensive ten-step program, or they can be individual interventions such as increasing the rooming-in of mothers and babies or discontinuing polices that are not evidence-based.
+The maternity care experience exerts a unique influence on both breastfeeding initiation and later infant feeding behavior.
+BFHI (Baby-Friendly Hospital Initiative) designation (established by the World Health Organization [WHO]/UNICEF) represents hospitals that have fully implemented Ten Steps to Successful Breastfeeding, a comprehensive ten-step program, or they can be individual interventions such as increasing the rooming-in of mothers and babies or discontinuing policies that are not evidence-based.

 The Ten Steps to Successful Breastfeeding are as follows:

 # Have a written breastfeeding policy that is routinely communicated to all health care staff